bgplab/bgplab/basic/3-originate/index.md

 * `10.0.0.1` -- your loopback IP address.

 !!!
 Warning
-    This is a lab exercise and we're using a loopback IP address just to have a directly-connected subnet you can advertise.
-You should NEVER advertise your loopback addresses (or any other prefix more specific than a /24) to the public Internet.
+    This is a lab exercise, and we're using a loopback IP address to have a directly connected subnet you can advertise.
+You should NEVER advertise your loopback addresses (or any prefix more specific than a /24) to the public Internet.

 BGP never originates IP prefixes without being told to do so.
 The usual ways to do that are:

-1. Redistribution of other sources of routing information into BGP -- for example, redistributing directly connected subnets or OSPF routes.
+1. Redistribution of other routing information sources into BGP -- for example, redistributing directly connected subnets or OSPF routes.
+You'll practice that in the [Redistribute IGP Information Into BGP](5-redistribute.md) lab exercise.
 2. Origination of configured prefixes, often using **network** router configuration command.
 This approach assumes *there's an exact match in the IP routing table*

-While the first method is usually used within enterprise networks using BGP as an internal routing protocol or to connect to an MPLS/VPN service, you should have a tight control over the prefixes advertised into the public Internet.
+While the first method is usually used within enterprise networks that use BGP as an internal routing protocol or to connect to an MPLS/VPN service, you should have tight control over the prefixes advertised to the public Internet.
 Please use the second method in this lab exercise.

 !!!
 Warning
     If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* outgoing filter on all EBGP neighbors or your device won't send them anything.

 ## Verification

-The IPv4 prefixes you want to advertise to EBGP neighbors have to be in the BGP table of your router first.
+The IPv4 prefixes you want to advertise to EBGP neighbors must be in your router's BGP table first.
 A command similar to **show ip bgp** is thus a good starting point.
-This is how Arista EOS displays it:
+This is how Arista EOS displays the BGP table:

 ```
 rtr>show ip bgp